silentroach/twig-const-resolver/README.md

 It will be compiled even if you have no constant with that name.
 So you will get an error in production.

-With this extension you will avoid this types of errors cause it will evaluate constants at the build step, so this template will be compiled in something like this:
+With this extension you can avoid this types of errors cause it will evaluate constants at the build step, so this template will be compiled in something like this:

 ```php
 if (((isset($context["usertype"]) ? $context["usertype"] : null) == 2)) {